davidje13/json-immutability-helper/README.md

 - `x 'trunc'`: returns the largest integer with absolute value less than or equal to `abs(x)` ("round towards zero")

+Available functions/operators from `stringCommands`:

+- `value 'String'`: converts the value to a string
+- `value dp 'String:2'`: converts the value to a rounded string (decimal places can be a positive or negative integer)
 - `string 'length'`: returns the length of `string` in characters
+- `a b c ... 'concat:n'`: concatenates strings
+  (the default arity is 2)
+- `string count 'repeat'`: repeats `string` `count` times
 - `string search 'indexOf'`: returns the index of the first occurrence of `search` in `string` (0-based), or -1 if it is not found